credativ/elephant-shed/doc/chapter/issues.md

   * A direct relogin after a logout does not work.
 Reloading the page is necessary.

-## Cockpit
+## RedHat / CentOS

-  * The current version of cockpit-packagekit is not usable on ppc64el systems due to a bug.
+  * pgAdmin4 does not work when SElinux is enabled.
+  * shellinabox does not work when SElinux is enabled.